kovidgoyal/calibre/manual/server.rst

 Browser makers have been trying to force people to use SSL by disabling advanced features in their browsers for plain HTTP connections.
-One such casualty is offline support.
-So you may need to enable HTTPS on the server to get offline support working.
-In addition, in Firefox on Android, you will need to type ``about:config`` and search for ``browser.tabs.useCache`` and toggle it to ``true``.
+One such casualty is ApplicationCache, which was what was used in calibre for offline support.
+As a result now-a-days sadly, offline mode works only as long as you keep the browser tab open.
+In addition, in Firefox on Android, you will need to type ``about:config`` and create a preference called ``browser.tabs.useCache`` and set it to ``true``.

 Managing user accounts from the command-line only
 -----------------------------------------------------